frccode/frccode/docs/Learn/Chapter_5/differential_control.md

 ## 2. Core Concepts

 **Differential (Tank) Drive**
-A differential (tank) drive system consists of two sets of wheels—left and right—that are powered independently.
-The robot turns by varying the speed between the two sides, allowing for precise control of direction.
-This configuration is simple, robust, and widely used in FRC due to its reliability and ease of implementation.
+- Two sets of wheels (left and right) powered independently
+- Robot turns by varying speed between sides
+- Simple, robust, and widely used in FRC

 ### Control Methods